DEPARTMENT OF LICENSING AND REGULATORY AFFAIRS

 either of the following textbooks:

-- A professional health care
+- A professional healthcare textbook.

 - A peer-reviewed textbook.

-If audited, the licensee shall
+If audited, the licensee shall provide a

-provide a copy of the publication that
+copy of the publication that identifies

-identifies the licensee as the author or a
+the licensee as the author or a

 publication acceptance letter.